rahultg08/exam-portal/README.md

 # exam-portal
-BMSCE Exam Portal along with an exam-registration portal having student, faculty, admin logins
+BMSCE Exam Portal having admin, faculty, student panels.

+Student can register for the exams, and can take up the exams where faculty makes and publishes the results